mohit56779/miniproject_1_cmput291/README.md

 The User inputs will need to be tested for correctness in the main function.

-~ The bugs currently that need to be fixed in this class are following - HIGH PRIORITY -
+~ The bugs currently that need to be fixed in this class are following - Very High Priority -
+(1) I have just noticed - the db name is passed using a command line argument during demo.
+I have hard coded this name.
+HIGH PRIORITY -
 (1) The SQlite codes are not case insenstive as per requirements